EnnyWonderer/7MU011-UW1/Blog.md

 [Watch - Sofar sounds bristol gig](https://drive.google.com/open?id=13k8W9C0LJOgFcmG1pA1q-bxY0gJZA7ad)

-Some reason we are really in there with the food scene and recieved regular gig requests from the stable pizza franchise and Digbeth dining club in birmingham (great food, drinks and good times).
+Some reason we are really in there with the food scene and received regular gig requests from the stable pizza franchise and Digbeth dining club in Birmingham (great food, drinks and good times).
 We launched stable pizza's 'Stable Sessions' to promote their live music events.

 [Watch - Stable Sessions](https://www.youtube.com/watch?v=-AZDz9ANspo)